pradanaadn/resume/rendercv_output/Putu_Gede_Pradana_Adnyana_CV.typ

 )
 #one-col-entry(
   content: [
-    #v(design-highlights-top-margin);#highlights([Developed Bottle Cap Color Sorter software using Two Stage Object Detection, achieved latency under 35 ms with a 90\% pick rate.],[Researched and implemented a Lightweight Object Detection model \(Nanodet\) for Bottle Cap Color Sorted.],[Optimized object detection with various run-time optimizations, including quantization and pruning, to improve performance on edge devices.],[Automated the deployment process on Raspberry Pi using Ansible, reducing deployment time by 50\%.],[Gathered datasets from the production line and trained models to improve accuracy and performance.],)
+    #v(design-highlights-top-margin);#highlights([Developed Bottle Cap Color Sorter software using Two Stage Object Detection, achieved latency under 35 ms with a 90\% pick rate.],[Researched and implemented a Lightweight Object Detection model \(Nanodet\) for Bottle Cap Color Sorted.],[Optimized object detection with various run-time optimizations, including quantization and pruning, to improve performance on edge devices.],[Automated the deployment process on Raspberry Pi using Ansible, reducing deployment time by 50\%.],[Gathered and Annotated datasets from the production line and trained models to improve accuracy and performance.],)
   ],
 )